j-glow/ZAI-project/README.md

     JWT_SECRET="a_very_strong_and_secret_key_for_jwt"
     PORT=5000
     BASE_URL="http://localhost:5000"
+    DB_SSL=false # Set to true for production databases that require SSL
     ```

 4.  **Initialize the database:** Before starting the server for the first time, you need to initialize the database schema.
 The backend does this automatically when it starts.
 Simply start and then stop the server once: